xintongj/gltfToJSON/README.md

     ```

 ## Note
+Output is in console.log when you run and inspect.
+Place gltf and bin files in dist/assets.
 To ensure the JSON file runs in BTL (Biochem Lab Simulation), **remove `envMap` and `up`** from the JSON file, as they cannot be parsed!